Mindfulness in the Treatment of Self-Destructive Behavior

 First, let’s define what mindfulness is and is not.

-Mindfulness, especially when learned and practiced with a mental-health professional, can disrupt the spiral of dysregulation in several ways.
+Mindfulness, when learned and practiced with a qualified mental-health professional, can disrupt the spiral of dysregulation in several ways.
 This post will be the first in a series explaining how mindfulness can help you move beyond dysregulated behavior.
 Explanations will be oversimplified due to space constraints, but they will provide a general idea.

 Today’s post will focus on the metaphor of the boiling pot.